microsoft/PowerToys/README.md

 - PowerToys Run quality pass.
 Old standing issues were re-evaluated and fixed.
 - Additional features and improvements were added to existing PowerToys Run plugins.
-- New TimeDate plugin for PowerToys Run!
+- New plugin for time and date values/information in PowerToys Run!
 Thanks [@htcfreek](https://github.com/htcfreek)!
 - We're registering svgs as a Picture kind when SVG Thumbnails are enabled so they appear when searching for pictures in File Explorer.
 - We've disabled PDF preview by default, given its incompatibilities with Outlook and that Edge is now being registered for previewing PDF files on Windows 10 too.
 - From a coding quality point of view, every project now has code analyzer active.
 Thanks [@CleanCodeDeveloper](https://github.com/CleanCodeDeveloper)!